piranapool/restful-api/README.md

 ```

 ### Tests & Database
 Tests should be run from an initialized database with no data.
-Tests are organized to execute sequentially; i.e. each test relies on each of the PASSED tests before. **_Always 'create & initialize db' (step 4 above) before executing tests._**
+Tests are organized to execute sequentially; i.e. each test relies on all of the tests before passing. **_Always 'create & initialize db' (step 4 above) before executing tests._**